judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 ***Topic:** The Nexus of Security Challenges to the U.S. and its partners in the Middle East*
 ***Location:** The Jamestown Foundation*

-- The Jamestown Foundaiton is 20 years old
+- The Jamestown Foundation is 20 years old
 - Started dealing with the Soviets
 - After 9/11 started addressing terrorism
 - Works in Eurasia (all of it)